Spencer Dinwiddie helps Nets beat Kings 116-97

+NEW YORK (AP) — The Brooklyn Nets usually do well when they hold opponents under 100 points.
+They did it again Friday night for the second straight game.

-NEW YORK (AP) — Spencer Dinwiddie scored 23 points and Joe Harris added 22 in the Brooklyn Nets’ 116-97 victory over the Sacramento Kings on Friday night.
+Spencer Dinwiddie scored 23 points and Joe Harris added 22 in the Nets’ 116-97 victory over the Sacramento Kings.
+Brooklyn is 34-6 under coach Kenny Atkinson when keeping opponents under 100.

+“We’re just trying to play good basketball, play the right way,” Harris said.
+“We’ve done a better job here lately defensively.
+When you’re able to get stops, things offensively come a lot easier.”

-Garrett Temple finished with 18 points, Jared Allen had 11 points and nine rebounds, and DeAndre Jordan added 10 rebounds.
+Garrett Temple finished with 18 points, Jared Allen had 11 points and nine rebounds, and DeAndre Jordan added 10 rebounds for the Nets.

 Harrison Barnes led the Kings with 18 points.
-Buddy Hield had 16, Justin James 14, Nemanja Bjelica 13 and Richaun Holmes 12.
+Buddy Hield had 16, Justin James 14, Nemanja Bjelica 13 and Richaun Holmes 12 as Sacramento shot 4 of 26 from 3-point range.

+“If you’re a 3-point shooting team and you shoot 15 percent, you’re not going to win a lot of games,” Kings coach Luke Walton said.
+“Brooklyn also beat us up on the glass.”

+The Nets outrebounded the Kings 48-33, matching their highest differential of the season.

 Temple’s 3-pointer opened the scoring and Brooklyn never trailed in the game.